 Unpaid parking tickets will result in holds placed on records, transcripts, grades, and/or diplomas.
 Academic registration may also be denied.

-Signs and markings are provide in the interest of parking control and safety of lives and must be obeyed.
+Signs and markings are provided in the interest of parking control and safety of lives and must be obeyed.
 Removal or damage of any signs is illegal.
 Perpetrators are subject to arrest and prosecution.

 Lot restrictions are posted at every parking lot entrance.
 Registrants are expected to familiarize themselves with the information provided on these signs.
 Missing signs do not preempt parking regulations.